February 19th, 2013

 2. Improve your credit health

 Your interest rate depends almost entirely on your credit score.
 That means you need to improve your credit health to get a lower interest rate!
 Start by checking to make sure there are no errors on your credit report.
-You can do this at annualcreditreport.com.
-You should also check your credit score for free with Credit Karma, so you know where you stand.
+You can do this with Credit Karma and AnnualCreditReport.com.
+You should also check your credit score so you know where you stand.
 Then begin lowering your outstanding credit card balances as much as you can – because a big factor in your credit score is the ratio of outstanding debt you have to your total available credit.
 That means if your credit limit on all cards adds up to $10,000 and you can get your outstanding balances down to $3,000 then your ratio would be 30% (which is considered a good ratio).

 At the same time, make sure not to close any accounts unless you absolutely have to, because those old accounts actually help your credit score even if (or, especially if) there is no balance on them.
 This page can also provide you with more detailed tips on how to improve your credit health.